Entergalactic (TV special): Critical response

-Rendy Jones of Paste wrote "Entergalactic is as sweet a romantic comedy as it is an ethereal animated odyssey.
+Rendy Jones of Paste wrote, "Entergalactic is as sweet a romantic comedy as it is an ethereal animated odyssey.
 It's a stylish, colorful love letter to animation and the simplicity of Black love in the modern age.
 It feels like the lovechild between When Harry Met Sally and Spider-Verse for a Black demographic, who deserve stories like this no matter what medium they're presented in."
-Chase Hutchinson of Collider wrote "A rare gem of an animated work, Kid Cudi guides us on a sublime journey that explores the bond between two people drawn together by love."
+Chase Hutchinson of Collider wrote, "A rare gem of an animated work, Kid Cudi guides us on a sublime journey that explores the bond between two people drawn together by love."

-Justin Charity of The Ringer wrote "It's saucy and cute, which is to say, it's a sharp attitude adjustment for such a dreary rapper and refreshingly effective as such.
+Justin Charity of The Ringer wrote, "It's saucy and cute, which is to say, it's a sharp attitude adjustment for such a dreary rapper and refreshingly effective as such.
 Netflix's Entergalactic is a feature-length promotional complement to his latest album, but it's also a creative breakthrough in its own right."
-Rachel Ho of Exclaim! gave it a 8/10 rating, stating "the story of Jabari and Meadow may be one we all know very well, but it's the world of Entergalactic that captures the imagination, sonically and visually."
+Rachel Ho of Exclaim! gave it a 8/10 rating, stating that "the story of Jabari and Meadow may be one we all know very well, but it's the world of Entergalactic that captures the imagination, sonically and visually."

 Joshua Alston of Variety concluded with "what's available of Entergalactic is frequently intoxicating.
 Director Fletcher Moules doesn't miss a single opportunity to add beautifully animated flourishes to the script written by Mescudi, Ian Edelman, and Maurice Williams.
 There are sublime musical numbers, for lack of a better term, that let Mescudi's music breathe and crank the visuals to 11.
 But the shifts between Entergalactic's spacy elements and its grounded moments aren't always smooth, another consequence of the series-to-special evolution.
 There's much to love about Mescudi's love story, except the fact that there isn't more of it to love."

 Accolades

 Future

 On October 1, 2022, Kid Cudi revealed via Twitter that while Entergalactic was "like a movie", its purpose was closer to that of a television pilot, revealing that he intended to produce "more seasons" ("hour and a half"-long films) making up an Entergalactic series, per the project's original announcement as being a television series.
 In December 2022, Cudi revealed that although Entergalactic is a standalone special, he is working on a new animated project.
+In July 2025, Cudi explained that he "asked [Netflix] multiple times about doing another season", but regardless of its critical acclaim and Emmy success, "they weren't into it" because "it didn't stream the way they expected".